A fear of the dark is something almost everyone has to face. But for Cassie Thornton, a blind woman, it’s something she wants to conquer.

 When running from the Presence, or just walking around landmarks and finding hiding spots, the objects will be marked with a green outline for Cassie to remember that it’s there.
-Rarely did I use the many hiding spots the game provided for me though, which was kind of a wasted opportunity.
+Rarely did I use the many hiding places the game provided for me though, which was kind of a wasted opportunity.

 It’s your job to remember the outline/feel of the house and where things are at.
 If you do get lost, you can use Cassie’s Sixth Sense to find your next objective.
-Also, if the Presence is nearby, your screen will flash different colors and you’ll hear a ton of moths – you’ve been warned.
+Also, if the Presence is nearby, your screen will flash different colors and you’ll hear a ton of, moths – you’ve been warned.

 A deeper world

 How we get behind the characters this world gives us is through audio logs, touchstones, and by scanning things with Cassie’s Delphi text-to-speech app.

 Audio logs are what you would expect audio logs to be like.
 They’re in pretty much every videogame out there nowadays, but touchstones are a little bit different.
 Cassie uses her intuition that allows her to understand the memories imprinted onto objects.

 Then there’s that app I mentioned.
 Her Delphi scans something and repeats info back to her, or connects with an online operator who describes the item to her.
 Yes, she has a phone that works with her.
 And yes, she could call the police.
 But the thing is that she actually wants to stay in this madhouse and see what is really going on.

 There are also collectibles in the game and quite a few witty PlayStation trophies that they make great uses out of.
 Perception rewards exploration and that is what took up most of my time.
 Seeing how the house changes and shifts when I figure out a puzzle or pick up an item might be stuff that’s been done before, but this game stretches those ideas a little bit more than the average adventure might.